sider/sider-docs/docs/tools/php/codesniffer.md

 ## Getting Started

-To start using PHP_CodeSniffer, enable it in [repository settings](../../getting-started/repository-settings.md).
+To start using PHP_CodeSniffer, enable it in your [repository settings](../../getting-started/repository-settings.md).
 To configure the coding standard you want to follow, add `sider.yml` in your repository and set the `standard` option:

 ```yaml